Journal Partners

 Protect academic leadership

-Journals can retain a clear ownership and editorial model while benefiting from stronger publishing systems and support.
+Journals retain a clear ownership and editorial model while benefiting from stronger publishing systems and support.

 Reduce operational burden